acemod/ACE3/docs/wiki/feature/atragmx.md

 > configfile >> "CfgAmmo" >> "**bullet Class Name**" >> "ACE_dragModel"

 - *The AtragMx accepts only **G1 ballistic coefficient**.*
+- *AtragMx is configured with `C1 coefficient` according to vanilla weapons and its ammunitions in `GunList`.*
 - *G7 ballistic coefficient can be converted, for example, with the online [JBM Ballistics Calculators](http://www.jbmballistics.com/cgi-bin/jbmgf-5.1.cgi)*.
-- *For a better accuracy, a Ballistic Coefficient vs. Distance Interpolation table can be used: `Options` / `Drag Coef Table` (Horus manual p.22)*
-- *AtragMx is configured with `C1 coefficient` according to vanilla weapons in `GunList`.*
 - Optionally, `Save Gun` and `Done` in the `GunList`.

 > Note: The ballistic coefficient can be calculated by using the [360 Degree Training Course mission](https://forums.bistudio.com/forums/topic/171228-sp-360-degree-training-course/) as a chronograph at different distances and [JBM Ballistics Calculators](http://www.jbmballistics.com/cgi-bin/jbmbcv-5.1.cgi) for example, an another ballistic software at your own convenience, or the [AtragMx Truing Tool](#33-example-with-truing-tool).

-> Example direct conversion with .408 Cheytac 305 grains G7 BC 0.279 at 2000 meters 15°C:
+> Example direct conversion with .408 Cheytac 305 grains G7 BC 0.279 at 2000 meters ICAO conditions (15°C, 1013.25hPa, 0%):

 <img src="{{ site.baseurl }}/img/wiki/feature/atragmx5.webp" width="1400" height="600" alt="Conversion G7/G1 BC" />